Rice and peas: Caribbean

 Moro de guandules or moro de guandules con coco is a Dominican variation which may include coconut milk.
 It is eaten as a side dish, and is made with pigeon peas.
 The dish is similar to Jamaican rice and peas (with gungo peas), and it is also a traditional Dominican Christmas food.
 Other versions of the dish resemble Puerto Rican arroz con gandules, and ingredients include garlic, cubanelle, cilantro, long-grain rice, celery, red onion, lippia micromera, and tomato paste.
+Sometimes, chicken bouillon, culantro and aji dulce are added.
 Moro de habichuelas rojas is the version made with kidney beans.

 Puerto Rico's national dish— Arroz con gandules (rice and pigeon peas).